libertychurchuk/libertychurchuk.github.io/_messages/his-devices.md

 file: "/2020/2020-11-15.mp3"
 title: 'His Devices: Discouragement'
 scripture: 2 Corinthians 2:11, Matthew 13:24-25, 1 Peter 5:8
-description: As defeated and powerless our adversary, the devil is, if we are ignorant of his devices, he gets advantage of us, frustrating the Unity of the Spirit we are called and empowered to maintain.
+description: As defeated and powerless, our adversary, the devil is, if we are ignorant of his devices, he takes advantage of us.
+Frustrating the Unity of the Spirit, that we are called and empowered to maintain.
 series: _series/together-together.md
 duration: '51:32'
 length: 65190208